Curriculum

 • Block Play Area–Our block area has different sizes and shapes of wooden blocks, plastic building materials, and items to enrich play like play animals and cars.
 (This area especially promotes math, intellectual and social development).

-• Sensory Activities Area–We have a sensory table that is filled with different materials throughout the year like corn, rice, and even snow.
+• Sensory Activities Area–We have a sensory table that is filled with different materials throughout the year like corn, rice, sensory dough, and even snow.
 Children are given tools to encourage their play.
 (This area especially promotes literacy, social and emotional, and intellectual development).

 • Play Areas Outdoors and In–Children have a climber, sand areas, balls, and other rotating equipment in their outdoor play area.
 On days they play in the gym due to bad weather, they may play with balance beams, basketballs, scooter boards, and other fun large motor equipment.
 (These areas especially promote physical and large motor development).